pitterpatter22/Script-Repo/README.md

 # Master Script Repository

-This repository contains the `master.sh` script, designed to simplify the execution of other scripts stored in this repository.
+This repository contains the `master.sh` script, designed to simplify the execution of other scripts stored in a GitHub repository.
 The `master.sh` script automatically fetches a list of available scripts, allows you to select and run them, and handles dependencies and cleanup.
 This guide explains how to use the `master.sh` script, its key features, and how to contribute.

+The goal of the repo is to make is as simple as possible to run scripts that are stored in a GitHub Repo.

 ## Table of Contents